massivedisaster/bintray-deploy-automator/README.md

 // The json configuration
 {
-  "basePath": "./project", // The path of your project "readmePath": "./README.MD", // (Optional) If the project have a Readme with the actual version the automator can replace it
-  "version": "0.1.9", // The new version of project to be uploaded
+  "basePath": "./project", // The path of your project "version": "0.1.9", // The new version of project to be uploaded
   // The list of modules to be uploaded to the bintray "modules": [